gRNAde: Geometric Deep Learning for 3D RNA inverse design: Conclusion

 \section{Conclusion}

-We introduce gRNAde, a geometric deep learning pipeline for RNA sequence design conditioned on one or more 3D backbone structures. gRNAde is superior to the physically based Rosetta for 3D RNA inverse folding in terms of performance, inference speed, and ease of use.
-Additionally, gRNAde enables explicit multi-state design for structurally flexible RNAs which was previously not possible with Rosetta.
-To the best of our knowledge, gRNAde is also the first geometric deep learning architecture for multi-state biomolecule representation learning; the model is generic and can be repurposed for other learning tasks on conformational ensembles, including multi-state protein design.
-Key limitations of gRNAde and avenues for future development include the lack of support for multiple interacting RNA chains, or accounting for biomolecular interactions of RNAs with proteins, small molecules, and other ligands.
-More advanced user configurations, such as negative design against undesired conformations or modulating conformational propensities are also not currently possible.
+We introduce gRNAde, a geometric deep learning pipeline for RNA sequence design conditioned on one or more 3D backbone structures. gRNAde represents a significant advance over physics-based Rosetta in terms of both computational and experimental performance, as well as inference speed and ease-of-use.
+Further, gRNAde enables explicit multi-state design for structurally flexible RNAs which was previously not possible with Rosetta. gRNAde's perplexity correlates with native sequence and structural recovery, and can be used for zero-shot ranking of mutants in RNA engineering campaigns. gRNAde is also the first geometric deep learning architecture for multi-state biomolecule representation learning; the model is generic and can be repurposed for other learning tasks on conformational ensembles, including multi-state protein design.

+\textbf{Limitations. } Key avenues for future development of gRNAde include supporting multiple interacting chains, accounting for partner molecules with RNAs, and supporting negative design against undesired conformations.
+We discuss practical tradeoffs to using gRNAde in real-world RNA design scenarios in \Cref{app:faq}, including limitations due to the current state of 3D RNA structure prediction tools.
 Finally, we are hopeful that advances in RNA structure determination and computationally assisted cryo-EM \citep{kappel2020accelerated, bonilla2022promise} will further increase the amount of RNA structures available for training geometric deep learning models in the future.